emhamza/Catalog-of-my-things/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Ekpenisi E Raphael for the immense support.
+I would like to thank Microverse for the immense support.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>